Table of Contents[Hide][Show]

 More than 80 percent of this no-cars-allowed island is a tree-filled state park.
 And the lack of motorized vehicles makes it a peaceful spot to commune with nature on a crisp fall day — except for when the cannon at Fort Mackinac booms every day at noon!

-You’ll get the best views of the fall colors from the ferry on the way to to the island.
+You’ll get the best views of the fall colors from the ferry on the way to the island.
 Once you arrive, take a horse-and-buggy ride into the center of the island to immerse yourself in the autumn leaves.

-Pro Tip: If you’re driving north along the western edge of Michigan on your way to Mackinac, forego the interstate and stick with M-119 to drive through the famous Tunnel of Trees, which starts just north of Petosky.
+Pro Tip: If you’re driving north along the western edge of Michigan on your way to Mackinac, forego the interstate and stick with M-119 to drive through the famous Tunnel of Trees, which starts just north of Petoskey.

 Why Do Leaves Change Color?